Rachana-Kaparthi/RISC-V/README.md

     return 0;
 }
 ```
-Execute the above code using GCC compiler to ensure that the code do not have any issue:
+Execute the above code using GCC compiler to ensure that the code do not have any issues:

 ```
 > gcc <filename>